LTER-LIFE/FDFDT-Manual/docs/03-workflow.md

 -   Once standards and structure are applied, structural metadata can be created that describes how the data is organised in its new form.

-As a last step your standardised data and metadata should be persistently stored in an online storage.
+As a last step, your standardised data and metadata should be persistently stored in an online storage.
 If you have not chosen a repository before (or if you want to store the standardised data elsewhere), you should:

 -   Choose a suitable repository that accepts your new data structure/format.